baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 **Extra:** What is the best production studio?

+            - Universal Studio is the highest grossing studios: $825M
-            - BV is the highest grossing studios
+            - BV is the second highest grossing studio: $723M
+            -
-            - Decision: BV
+            - Decision: Universal Studio

 **Extra:** What is the most popular language?